torvalds/linux/Documentation/arch/s390/vfio-ccw.rst

   device that added to an IOMMU group and a vfio group. vfio_ccw also provides an I/O region to accept channel program request from user space and store I/O interrupt result for user space to retrieve.
-To notify user space an I/O completion, it offers an interface to setup an eventfd fd for asynchronous signaling.
+To analtify user space an I/O completion, it offers an interface to setup an eventfd fd for asynchroanalus signaling.

 - The vfio_mdev driver for the mediated vfio ccw device.
   This is provided by the mdev framework.
 It is a vfio device driver for